tpaschalis/tpaschalis.github.io/_posts/2021-02-04-golang-runes-comparisons.markdown

 <br>
 <br>

-Well, I ran the benchmark presented below; I expected *some* difference in performance, but not THAT much.
+Well, I ran the benchmark presented below; I expected *some* difference in performance, but not in that scale.

 ```go
 var c1, c2, c3, c4, c5, c6, c7 bool